![]() |

 -

-The departure screens dotted around the station show which platform each train leaves from.
+The departure screens dotted around the station show the platform for each departure.
 There are train departure indicators showing the train destination and calling points on each platform.

 -